An exact algorithm for the static pricing problem under discrete mixed logit demand: Conclusions

 \section{Conclusions}

 Pricing problems under disaggregate demand assumptions is a challenging but relevant area of research due to its numerous applications.
-In this paper, we explored a static multi-product pricing problem under a discrete mixed logit model, a choice model that can accommodate taste heterogeneity.
+In this paper, we explored a static multi-product pricing problem under a discrete mixed logit model \ahmadreza{that can accommodate heterogeneous price sensitivity}.
 We designed an efficient iterative optimization algorithm that asymptotically converges to the optimal solution.
 We used linear optimization problems designed based on a trust-region approach to approximate the problem from below and therefore find a ``good" feasible solution.
-We then used piecewise linear approximations as well as McCormick relaxation to obtain an upper bound on the optimal value of the nonlinear optimization problem.
-Thanks to the branching method, we then tightened the optimality gap and proved asymptotic convergence of our algorithm.
+We then used \ahmadreza{convex} approximations as well as McCormick relaxation to obtain an upper bound on the optimal value of the nonlinear optimization problem.
+Thanks to the branching method, we then tightened the optimality gap and proved \ahmadreza{the} asymptotic convergence of our algorithm.

-The effectiveness of this general algorithm was demonstrated on two case studies, and benchmark against solvers and existing contributions in the literature were performed.
-Our results showed that our algorithm can find optimal prices, even for higher degree of segment asymmetry.
+The effectiveness of this general algorithm was demonstrated on \ahmadreza{several} case studies.
+Benchmarks against solvers and existing contributions in the literature were performed.
+Our results showed that our algorithm \ahmadreza{could} find optimal prices, even for \ahmadreza{a} higher degree of segment asymmetry.
 Furthermore, we see that the considered static multi-product pricing problems under a discrete mixed logit model can be considered as the hard instances for global optimization solvers and can be used as the test instances.

+\ahmadreza{The computational complexity of the proposed algorithm is an important issue that needs further investigation.
+A formal computational complexity will show how the computation of our algorithm is linked to the number of customers as well as the number of alternatives.
+Furthermore, this paper focused on the static pricing problem under discrete mixed logit demand.
+However, the proposed algorithm could be extended to other types of demand models and pricing problems.
+Exploring the generalization of the algorithm to other settings is an interesting direction for future research.
+Finally, the partitioning method used in the proposed algorithm is a key component for ensuring the convergence of the algorithm.
+Investigating alternative partitioning methods and comparing their performance could be an interesting avenue for future research. }

 \nolinenumbers

 \begin{appendices}